New to Colonia?

 - !summary economy

-High-Tech and Service economies are much more common.
-On the other hand, as there are numerous known earth-like worlds for a population of only 7,518,100, there are no Terraforming economies.
+Compared with the Sol region, High-Tech and Service economies are much more common.
+On the other hand, there are not yet any Terraforming economies - the settlement is small enough not to need the extra living space yet.
 Colony economies are also very rare - in general, Tourism economies have taken their place.

 None of the systems have a high population so supply and demand levels for goods are generally low - however, many of the outlying systems also have low traffic levels, so surpluses and deficits can build up.

-Decent profits can be made on relatively short journeys for those who know where to look - use the trade helper to quickly check for suitable economy+state combinations, and the traffic report to prioritise less serviced markets.
-The additional profits enabled in the Sol bubble through the policies of particular Powers are of course not available.
+Decent profits can be made on relatively short journeys for those who know where to look, and prioritise less serviced markets.
+The additional profits enabled in the Sol bubble through the policies of particular Powers are of course not available, but the strong Colonia economy makes this less necessary.

 - !cartographics grav pad dist

 In the early days of Colonia cartographics services were rare.
-Nowadays, a wide range of stations provide these services - for historical reasons, the Colonia Hub surface base in Colonia and the Colonia Dream Coriolis in Ratraii do not.
+Nowadays, a wide range of stations provide these services - for historical reasons, the Colonia Hub surface base in Colonia and the Colonia Dream Coriolis in Ratraii do not, and nor do most stations in the specialist hydroponics hub of Kinesi.

 The Colonia region is near to numerous larger and planetary nebula in the Festival Grounds area, and is just above a large neutron field.
-As the most centrally-located known human colony, and the best equipped one outside Sol, it makes an excellent base for expeditions to most of the galaxy.
+As a well-equipped settlement with a reasonably central position, it makes an excellent base for expeditions to most of the galaxy.

 - !locate feature High RES